 I Tried The Wim Hof Method For 3 Months — This Is What Happened

-The Wim Hof method (WHM) may accelerate the healing process, reduce stress, improve sleep, normalize hormones, improve sports performance, enhance immunity, and more.
-Wim has worked with scientists to test his methods in controlled studies that have demonstrated previously unknown possibilities, such as the ability of humans to voluntarily activate their autonomic nervous system and actively influence their immune response and consciously control their stress and pain response while increasing internal body temperature.
+Wim has worked with scientists to test his methods in controlled studies, and they've discovered some pretty incredible things: Namely, that humans have the ability to voluntarily activate their autonomic nervous system and actively influence their immune response and consciously control their stress and pain response8 using a regimen of breathwork, meditation, and cold therapy.
+Needless to say, I was intrigued.

 I knew why.
 When I was a young boy, I had a few scary experiences with cold water in the winter, sledding in the snow and playing ice hockey.
 A couple of times I almost drowned in an ice-covered lake, but my brother saved me.
 As long as I can remember, I never liked cold water, and I got cold very quickly in freezing environments.
 I recognized I have some deep fears around cold water.

-Over the last three months, I have not missed a day of the meditation and cold exposure.
-Now, three months later, I'm able to stay in the cold water for 20 minutes comfortably.
-Considering I already lived a healthy lifestyle and my immune system felt strong, the effects that I am experiencing emotionally and psychologically are compelling.
-I find myself more patient, peaceful, and calm in my body.
-I'm noticing that the way my body and mind respond in the water might be reflected in how I am now responding in my interactions in life.
+Over the last three months, I have not missed a day of the meditation, breathwork, and cold exposure.
+I'm now able to stay in the cold water for 20 minutes comfortably.
+Considering I already lived a healthy lifestyle, the effects that I'm experiencing are more emotional and psychological.
+I find myself more patient, peaceful, and calm in my body—in and out of the water.

 Wim says that this method may help with PTSD, anxiety, bipolar disorder, addiction, and other psychological issues, and I believe this now.
-I feel my "fight or flight" response and nervous system have been altered, in line with scientific studies done on Wim and others applying his methods.
-I feel I have a new spiritual relationship with water and look forward every morning to starting my day in freezing cold water.
-I know that sounds crazy, but now I feel if I don't start my day this way, I'm crazy not to.
-I've even had a few moments in the water during my praying when I started crying and coughing and releasing what felt like suppressed emotions.
+I feel my "fight or flight" response and nervous system have been altered, in line with scientific studies done on Wim and others applying his breathwork, meditation, and cold immersion methods.
+I feel I have a new spiritual relationship with water and look forward every morning to starting my day in the freezing cold.
+I've even had a few moments in the water when I started crying and coughing and releasing what felt like suppressed emotions.
 I feel this is a spiritual practice for me now because when I'm in the water, I feel present, alive, and awake to myself and my surroundings.